Kilby-tech/Hotz-Zero/README.md

 Nepa - Neuro Processor Architecture
 Verilator - Verilog Simultion Tool

-# Hotz One SoC
+# Hotz Zero SoC

-The Hotz processor will be the open source part that will be in silicon.
+The Hotz project will be the open source part that will be in silicon.

 ![alt text](https://github.com/varaujokilby/Hotz-One/blob/main/docs/Hotz_One_SoC.png?raw=true)